johnsietsma/ARCameraLighting/README.md

 The lighting is an appoximation, so we blur the camera blur to avoid bright, flickering highlights.

-3. Blend the Result

-As the user is moving the phone around the camera background can change quickly, causing flickering lighting.
-We blend each camera frame into an existing buffer so that the frames are smoothed over time.

 4. Lighting

 The background is wrapped around the scene much like a MatCap or spherical environment map.
 This is not strictly accurate as the camera edges are wrapped around to the front of the object, but gives a "good enough" result in most AR scenes.